 Watch this video to find out who we are, what we believe in, and how our Tuff-N-Lite equipment will keep you safe!

 When in high-risk work environments, a reliable set of cut-resistant PPE is essential.
 Likewise, knowing what level of resistance is right for your work environment will help you ensure you can protect your employees and follow proper safety standards.

 Now that you’ve read this guide, you have a strong understanding of PPE levels, how they are determined, and why the difference between them is crucial.
 With all this information in mind, you are now able to make the most informed decision possible when it comes to selecting the right PPE for your workplace.

 Still Have Questions?

-If you still need assistance in making the right decision, our team at Tuff-N-Lite would be happy to help you understand what is needed in your particular workplace.
-Please give our team a call at +1 (877) 883-3654 or fill out a contact us form here.
+If you need assistance making the right decision, our team at Tuff-N-Lite would be happy to help you understand what PPE is needed in your particular workplace.
+Please contact us.